Kibibit/kibibit-code-editor/CONTRIBUTING.md

 # Testing

-ngDialog is in use by many people.
+We want Kibibit to be used by many people.
 In order to ensure quality and prevent regressions, all contributions require unit tests proving that the contribution:

 1. Fixes a bug
 2. Performs new functionality as expected